-Here’s the bottom line: If you’re starting your business by nearly or completely maxing out your credit cards, the bank will ignore you.
-Even with a 700 personal credit score, if your revolving debt is close to 90% maxed out, that sends the bank a very clear message that you cannot manage your personal debt.
+Here’s the bottom line: If you’re starting your business by nearly or entirely maxing out your credit cards, the bank will ignore you.
+Even with a 700 personal credit score, if your revolving debt is close to 90% maxed out, that sends the bank an obvious message that you cannot manage your personal debt.
 Why give you money to start a business?
-Basically, you’re on your own financially.
+You’re on your own financially.

 Don’t be misled by TV or Internet ads about “corporate credit” either.
 Usually, they refer to “trade lines of credit,” which doesn’t give you actual cash for you to use as you choose in your business.
 Now, if you’re building homes or have more than 30 employees, developing trade credit can be important — but it’s still not cash.
 You can’t use trade credit to make payroll spend on pay-per-click advertising or any of the many other strategies you need to start doing quickly to gain that all-important competitive edge.